 - Update your device driver software.
 Updating the device drivers can bring you added functionality, as well as alleviate known technical problems.
 You can locate the most up-to-date software from the company that manufactured your computer or its wireless network card.
 Some links to common vendors are:

-- Contact ITS, your system administrator, or IT support organization for assistance if the self-help steps above.
+- Contact ITS, your system administrator, or IT support organization for assistance.

 How does using an authenticated wireless network benefit me?

-The primary feature of WPA2 is to prevent unauthorized use of RIT resources, through authentication, so that the members of the RIT community who need to use the network do so with a high quality of service and safety.
-So individuals without a RIT username and password cannot connect to the ritwpa2 network.
+The primary feature of an authenticated wireless network is to prevent unauthorized use of RIT resources, through authentication, so that the members of the RIT community who need to use the network do so with a high quality of service and safety.
+So individuals without a RIT username and password cannot connect to the RIT wireless network.
 It also provides a level of additional security through encryption of your wireless network transmissions.

 Are there places on campus where a visitor can access wireless?

-Visitors to campus can connect to the rit_guest wireless network in all campus buildings.
-Please note that in order to register on the rit_guest network, visitors must be able to provide a 10 digit cell phone number that is capable of receiving text messages.
+Visitors to campus can connect to the RIT-Guest wireless network in all campus buildings.
+Please note that in order to register on the RIT-Guest, visitors must be able to provide a 10-digit cell phone number that is capable of receiving text messages.